Frostie314159/ieee80211-rs/README.md

 ## Access to IEEE 802.11
 IEEE 802.11 is copyrighted by the IEEE, which is why we can't just share it publicly.
 You can however acquire your own copy of the standard for free through the IEEE's [GET program](https://ieeexplore.ieee.org/browse/standards/get-program/page).
 It requires a free account and only grants you access to currently active standards, which are older than six months.
 This means, that we'll probably be able to implement IEEE 802.11be related functionality by mid summer 2025, since it's expected to be ratified in Q4 2024.

+## MSRV
+The current MSRV is version 1.65.0.

 ## License
 This library is licensed under the MIT or Apache-2.0 License at your option.